mukil/dm4-wikidata-toolkit/README.md

 You can find a bundle file for installation at [http://download.deepamehta.de](http://download.deepamehta.de).

-Copy the downloaded `dm44-wikidata-toolkit-0.0.x.jar` file into your DeepaMehta bundle repository and re-start your [DeepaMehta installation](https://github.com/jri/deepamehta#requirements).
+Copy the downloaded `dm45-wikidata-toolkit-0.2.jar` file into your DeepaMehta bundle repository and re-start your [DeepaMehta installation](https://github.com/jri/deepamehta#requirements).

 ## Usage

-Find, edit and use the commands provided by any topic of type "Wikidata Dump Importer Settings" to start processing entities of a complete Wikidata JSON Dump.
+Find, edit and use the commands provided by any topic of type "Wikidata Dump Import" to
+* start importing or removing certain entities and/or
+* control aspects of the "to-be-imported" data-values (like language) and relations (like websites) of a complete Wikidata JSON Dump.

 ## Research & Documentation